-Thank you for attending the April Accelerent Breakfast powered by Haas & Wilkerson Insurance.
+Thank you for attending the September Accelerent Breakfast powered by Haas & Wilkerson Insurance.

 I would like to thank my Accelerent Partners and their guests for embracing the Accelerent nonprofit initiative launched in January 2013.
 As a collective, we have made an impact in our community and have provided support to several local nonprofit organizations.
 At the breakfast in June we introduced Cystic Fibrosis Foundation: Heart of America Chapter and encouraged you to attend the KC Wine Opener.
 Today I want to shift your attention to KCPT Public Television 19.

 KCPT Public Television 19 isn’t your father’s public television station.
 There is more than you realize going on under the big tower in midtown Kansas City!
 KCPT is reinventing public media in Kansas City to better serve the community through high quality television, fiercely independent local journalism & AAA radio shining a spotlight on KC’s best local talent.

 How is KCPT accomplishing this?

 Locally Focused Television Programming